whereisyasss/BasicProtect-for-Discord/README.md

 *If there is any bugs/issues with the script, I invite you to contact me by Discord => Zitiix#2022*

+##### The only condition to use my code is to star the repository and add my credits in your code (at least in the footer of the embed)

 ---
 <br />